What it's like to be a lighthouse keeper

 Initially George became a relief lightkeeper, temporarily stationed at various lighthouses across BC while Woodward remained on land.

-Later, George applied for the open post at Lennard Island and Woodward became the assistant keepe.
+Later, George applied for the open post at Lennard Island and Woodward became the assistant keeper.
 They've been there ever since.

 Island life